VisCoP: Visual Probing for Video Domain Adaptation of Vision Language Models: Related Works

 \section{Related Works}

-\spaceaftersection \textbf{Domain adaptation in vision-language encoders.}\quad Domain adaptation of contrastively trained vision-language encoders, such as CLIP~\citep{radford2021openaiclip, vificlip}, is typically achieved through prompt tuning or adapter-based approaches.
+\textbf{Domain adaptation in vision-language encoders.}\quad Domain adaptation of contrastively trained vision-language encoders, such as CLIP~\cite{radford2021openaiclip, vificlip}, is typically achieved through prompt tuning or adapter-based approaches.
 Both strategies aim to learn domain-specific features while keeping the pretrained vision and text encoders frozen.
-To accomplish this, prompt tuning approaches~\citep{zhou2022coop, zhu2023prograd, yao2023kgcoop} introduce learnable prompt vectors as additional input to the text encoder, steering the model toward target domain.
-Adapter-based approaches~\citep{yang2023aim, gao2023clipadapter} insert lightweight trainable modules directly into the encoder space, thus updating their pretrained representations.
+To accomplish this, prompt tuning approaches~\cite{zhou2022coop, zhu2023prograd, yao2023kgcoop} introduce learnable prompt vectors as additional input to the text encoder, steering the model toward target domain.
+Adapter-based approaches~\cite{yang2023aim, gao2023clipadapter} insert lightweight trainable modules directly into the encoder space, thus updating their pretrained representations.
+Head2Toe~\cite{evci2022head2toe} similarly exploits intermediate representations of a frozen backbone, but passively selects static activations to train a linear classifier per target task, with no focus on source-domain retention.
 In contrast to these approaches, \methodname~addresses the setting of domain adaptation in generative VLMs, enabling them to learn domain-specific features without requiring updates to the pretrained encoder representations.